 1. Group the plants

 Try to keep plants grouped so they will create a humid environment.
-During transpiration(evaporation of water), the plant cool off.
+During transpiration(evaporation of water), the plant cools off.
 Then, the water vapor creates a level of humidity for each plant.
 Therefore, the more plants you put together, the more humidity is created.
 If you don’t have enough space to group your indoor plants, try creating a space of their own, by placing them on wide shelves.

 2. Regular misting